 The economics teacher actually thought that you in the beginning that Ukraine was going to win the war.

-I had to correct you.
+I had to correct him.

-That is the as the as the metric for the thing.
+That is the metric for how.

 Yeah.